Car accident in Texas?

 What should I bring or prepare for review?

-Date/location, what happened, photos, crash report (if any), insurance details, and your treatment timeline — we'll confirm what matters during the case check.
+Date/location, what happened, photos, crash report (if any), insurance details, and a clear timeline of what happened — we'll confirm what matters during the case check.

 What if the other driver doesn't have insurance?